rahulthakur-dev/Flight-Booking-System/README.md

 ## Key Features and Concepts

-**Idempotency**
+- **Idempotency**
-Prevents duplicate booking or charges by using idempotency keys on critical APIs.
+  Prevents duplicate bookings or charges by using idempotency keys on critical APIs.

-**ACID Transactions**
+- **ACID Transactions**
   Ensures atomicity, consistency, isolation, and durability using Sequelize transactions with rollback on failure.

-**Row-Level Locking**
+- **Row-Level Locking**
   Uses Sequelize’s row locking to prevent race conditions and overbooking during concurrent requests.

-**Cron Jobs**
+- **Cron Jobs**
-Schedules cleanup of expired or unpaid bookings automatically with node-cron.
+  Schedules automatic cleanup of expired or unpaid bookings using node-cron.

-**Clean and Scalable Code**
+- **Clean and Scalable Code**
-Follows best practices such as single responsibility and clear separation of concerns.
+  Implements single responsibility principle and clear separation of concerns.
   Allows independent scalability and maintainability of each microservice.

-**RESTful API Design**
+- **RESTful API Design**
   Structured routes with input validation, middleware layers, and controller-service separation.

 ## Testing and Validation